ericoporto/ags-manual-wiki/AudioChannel.md

 Gets/sets the playing audio clip's playback speed.
 The value is defined in clip's milliseconds per second: 1000 is default, meaning 1000 of clip's ms in 1 real second (scale 1:1).
-Set &lt; 1000 for slower play and &gt; 1000 for faster play. **NOTE:** currently works for MP3 and OGG audio clips only.
+Set < 1000 for slower play and > 1000 for faster play. **NOTE:** currently works for MP3 and OGG audio clips only.

 Example: